dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    prematurely, all remaining inital tokens are locked in neurons.
-   Moreover, to ensure that these initial neurons cannot modify the SNS before or during the decentralization sale and cannot transfer the treasury tokens, the SNS governance is deployed in a _pre-genesis mode_ with limited functionality.
+   Moreover, to ensure that these initial neurons cannot modify the SNS before or during the decentralization sale and cannot transfer the treasury tokens, the SNS governance is deployed in a _pre-decentralization-sale mode_ with limited functionality.

 3) **Dapp control handover**: Between the SNS initialization and the start of the decentralization sale, you hand over the control of your dapp to the SNS.